 Lumbar Spinal Cord

 The largest and most important radiculomedullary artery supplying the lumbar spinal cord is the artery of Adamkiewicz (AKA).
 Like most other vasculature structures supplying the spinal cord, its level of origin is variable based on embryonic development.
 It usually originates between T8-L2, most commonly at T10/T11.
 The artery lies to the left of the spinal cord and forms a hairpin loop as it bifurcates into ascending and larger descending branches to meet the ASA.
 There is little, if any, collateral blood supply inferior to the AKA and ASA junction on the cord’s anterior surface.
-However, the largest posterior radiculomedullary artery often enters the spinal cord below the junction of the AKA and ASA, serving as most distal collateral blood supply to the cord.
+However, the largest posterior radiculomedullary artery often enters the spinal cord below the junction of the AKA and ASA, serving as the most distal collateral blood supply to the cord.

 Both the ASA and either of the two PSAs course caudally past the conus medullaris.
 At this level, the ASA is at its thickest.
 After coursing inferiorly past the conus, with the filum terminale, the ASA ends as a collection of rami cruciantes that anastomose with each distal PSA.

 Vasculature of the spinal cord is highly variable in both size and structure.
-This is attributable to differences in embryological development and proliferation as well as metabolic need.
+This is attributable to differences in embryological development and proliferation as well as metabolic needs.
 Some variants are described in the text above, such as the development of the artery of Adamkiewicz; branching origin of the PSAs; and the number of segmental radicular arteries supplying the thoracic spinal cord.
 However, these are not the only identified instances of variation in spinal cord vasculature.

 Rather than existing as a single continuous vessel, duplication of the ASA until the C5/C6 level is common.
 Radicular arteries supplying the ASA also differ in both number and origin.
 Literature has identified the average number of cervical radicular arteries to be two to three, arising from all branches of the subclavian artery in the neck.
 Specifics are less defined in the thoracic and lumbar regions due to an even more irregular and unpredictable pattern display.